souchtal/fti/docs/source/tutorial.rst

 L1 - Local checkpoint on the nodes
 ---------------------------------------------------

 Change into folder ${TUTORIAL_EXEC}/L1 and run the execution with ‘make hdl1’.
 While the program is running, you may follow the events by observing the contents in the ‘local’ folder.
-In order to do that you can use the commands:
+In order to do that you can use the commands

 .. code-block:: bash
 	watch -n 1 $(find local)